EdwardGillard/SEI-project-one-Game/README.md

 #### Wins:

 I am very happy with the CSS and DOM manipulations.
 I have displayed an ability to create something fun and light hearted for the user.
-There were also numerous pat-on-the-back moments in the JS logic finally over coming or understand why something wasnt working.
+There were also numerous pat-on-the-back moments in the JS logic like finally overcoming or understanding why something wasn't working.

 #### Hurdles:

 One of the biggest hurdles came from making the Drake Snake grow.
 I was able to increase the array of the snake visible in console logs however the index did not follow the head of the snake.
 This was solved by using unshift to move DrakePosition (the head of the snake) to the front each time then pop the last part of the snake.
 In the event that Drake reaches a record the grow snake function is called which then doesnt pop the last index of the snake.

 Another hurdle was figuring out the logic to prevent the user from using opposite directions.
 I.e right to left and up to down.
-This was over come by using a **ternary operator** to disable the users ability to user opposite keys.
-This was an essential piece of logic to prevent bugs in the collision logic as once the snake begins build in the array drakesPosition will instantly occupy the same index as the rest of the body.
+This was overcome by using a **ternary operator** to disable the user's ability to use opposite keys.
+This was an essential piece of logic to prevent bugs in the collision logic.

 ![Screenshot showing ternary statements](images-for-readme/Screenshot1.jpeg)